 Shkedy, a former Israeli air force chief, has led the national carrier for four years.

-El Al quoted Shkedy as saying he felt "pride and tremendous satisfaction" about his role at the airline, but regretted failing to put together a new collective labour agreement for staff.
+El Al quoted Shkedy as saying he felt "pride and tremendous satisfaction" about his role at the airline, but regretted failing to put together a new collective labor agreement for staff.

 "El Al must reduce spending for the sake of a better future for its personnel and passengers, if it wishes to continue to grow and compete in the field of aviation, which is variable and challenging," Shkedy said in the statement.

-FIMI, which was to receive 47 percent of El Al, in October called off the agreement after a new labour contract could not be reached.
+FIMI, which was to receive 47 percent of El Al, in October called off the agreement after a new labor contract could not be reached.